Platelet Rich Plasma

 Platelet rich plasma therapy for hair loss works in conjunction with other modalities.

-How does platelet rich plasma therapy work?
+How does platelet rich plasma therapy for hair loss work?

 Your blood contains small cells called platelets that help stop bleeding.
 Platelets also contain specific growth factors that when activated promote tissue regeneration and healing.
 These same growth factors may help hair grow or slow hair loss.